Acerca de

 DOT requires that the follow-up testing schedule (when, how often, and how many years) remain confidential.
 Neither the SAP nor your employer is permitted to share this testing plan with you.
 All the tests will be unannounced.
 Your employer is subject to fines for any tests that are not conducted.

 If you test positive again, you must go through the entire return-to-duty process again.
 This includes removal from safety-sensitive functions and a complete SAP evaluation.
-The SAP will again recommend treatment and/or education.
-Many employers terminate an employee for a second violation.
-If you are terminated and you want to apply for a safety-sensitive job with another DOT employer, you must first complete the SAP return-to-duty process.

 The Clearinghouse is a secure online database that gives employers, the Federal Motor Carrier Safety Administration (FMCSA), State Driver Licensing Agencies (SDLAs), and State law enforcement personnel real-time information about commercial driver’s license (CDL) and commercial learner’s permit (CLP) holders’ drug and alcohol program violations.
-The Clearinghouse contains records of violations of drug and alcohol prohibitions in 49 CFR Part 382, Subpart B, including positive drug or alcohol test results and test refusals.
-When a driver completes the return-to-duty (RTD) process and follow-up testing plan, this information is also recorded in the Clearinghouse.

 Yes.
 Once a driver has registered in the Clearinghouse, he or she will be able to access his or her Clearinghouse record electronically, at no cost.
 This record would include any drug and alcohol program violation information available in the Clearinghouse, along with the status of their return-to-duty (RTD) process, if applicable.

-Per § 382.705(d), the SAP must report the following: - Date of initial SAP assessment.
-This must be reported by the close of the business day following the assessment. - Date the SAP determined the driver demonstrated successful compliance with education and treatment requirements and is eligible for return-to-duty (RTD) testing.
-This must be reported by the close of the business day following the determination.
+- Date the SAP determined the driver demonstrated successful compliance with education and treatment requirements and is eligible for return-to-duty (RTD) testing.